Berlin’s Wonder raises $11M for a new approach to video chat where you wander and join groups – TechCrunch

 Wonder is not the only upstart video app that has picked up some attention in the last several months.
 In fact, there has been a wave of them launching or announcing funding (or both) in 2020 to try to address the gaps — or opportunities — that exist as a result of the features from the current leaders.

-Other launches have included mmhmm (Phil Libin’s latest startup that adds lots of bells and whistles to make the presentations more than just a talking head); Headroom (founded by ex-Google and ex-Magic Leap entrepreneurs, using AI to get more meaningful insights from the video conversations); Vowel (which lets people search across video chats to follow up items and dig into what people said across different calls); Descript, Andrew Mason’s audio effort, now also has video features.
+Other launches have included mmhmm (Phil Libin’s latest startup that adds lots of bells and whistles to make the presentations more than just a talking head); Headroom (founded by ex-Google and ex-Magic Leap entrepreneurs, using AI to get more meaningful insights from the video conversations); Vowel (which lets people search across video chats to follow up items and dig into what people said across different calls); and Descript, Andrew Mason’s audio effort, now also has video features.

 But if anything, a lot of these newer tools fail to address the shortcomings of what it’s like being a part of a big group using a video app.
 In fact, many of these newer entrants highlight another set of challenges, those of the speaker, who is thus graced with better presentation tools in mmhmm, or given way better insights into the audience with Headroom, etc.

 In any case, Wonder has found, serendipitously, a lot of traction from people who have identified and lamented the problems with so much else out there today.
-The app is still free to use, and the plan will be to keep it that way until sometime in 2021, Roux said.
+The app is still free to use, and the plan will be to keep it that way until some time in 2021, Roux said.
 Ironically, he pointed out that many of its current customers are asking to be charged, not least because it lends using it more credibility, which is important with IT departments and so on.
 All that might mean the charging plan gets pushed up sooner.

 In any case, even if companies are also using something else, they are also adopting Wonder, and that has in turn piqued the interest of investors who are interested to see where it might go next.

-“Throughout Covid-19, real-time video has become the default for both private and professional interactions, and hybrid working is here to stay,” said Jenny Dreier, investor at EQT Ventures Berlin, in a statement.
+“Throughout COVID-19, real-time video has become the default for both private and professional interactions, and hybrid working is here to stay,” said Jenny Dreier, investor at EQT Ventures Berlin, in a statement.
 “No other video tools come anywhere near as close to replicating real-life interactions as Wonder, so the product has explosive potential, already foreshadowed with the platform’s stellar organic growth.
 It’s incredibly exciting to be working with the team and to be part of the journey; I can’t wait to be a part of their next chapter.”